Alex Burghart: Writing

-Parliamentary
+Parliamentary career

+Early political career

-Burghart stood against Jeremy Corbyn in Islington North in 2015.
+Burghart stood against Labour MP Jeremy Corbyn in Islington North in 2015.
 He told the Islington Gazette that, if elected, the first thing he would do would be to "[d]ance a jig (and try to resuscitate Jeremy Corbyn)."
-Although he was not elected, Burghart increased the Conservative share of the vote from 14.2% to 17.2%.
-Corbyn became leader of the Labour Party a few months later.
+Although he was not elected, Burghart came second, increasing the Conservative share of the vote from 14.2% to 17.2%.

-He was selected for the Brentwood and Ongar seat under by-election rules on 28 April 2017 following the decision by Sir Eric Pickles to stand down at the 2017 general election.

-Burghart was re-elected on 12 December 2019 with an increased majority of 29,065.
+He was selected for the Brentwood and Ongar safe seat on 28 April 2017 following the decision by Sir Eric Pickles to stand down at the 2017 general election.
+At the election, Burghart was elected as MP for Brentwood and Ongar, winning 65.8% of the vote and a majority of 24,002.

 Burghart has been a member of the Joint Committee on Human Rights and the Work and Pensions Select Committee.
 He chairs the APPG on Adverse Childhood Experiences and was made PPS to the prime minister Boris Johnson in July 2019.
 He was previously Parliamentary Private Secretary to the Attorney General, Geoffrey Cox, and to the Northern Ireland Secretary of State, Karen Bradley.

+In government

 In July 2019, at the formation of the first Johnson ministry, Burghart was appointed Parliamentary Private Secretary to the Prime Minister Boris Johnson.

+At the 2019 general election, Burghart was re-elected as the MP for Brentwood and Ongar with an increased vote share of 68.6% and an increased majority of 29,065.

 On 17 September 2021, Burghart was appointed Parliamentary Under-Secretary of State for Apprenticeships and Skills at the Department for Education during the second cabinet reshuffle of the second Johnson ministry.

 On 6 July 2022, Burghart resigned from government, citing Boris Johnson's handling of the Chris Pincher scandal in a joint statement with fellow Ministers Kemi Badenoch, Neil O'Brien, Lee Rowley and Julia Lopez.

-On 21 September 2022, Burghart was appointed Parliamentary Under-Secretary of State for Pensions and Growth at the Department for Work and Pensions.
+On 20 September 2022, Burghart was appointed Parliamentary Under-Secretary of State for Pensions and Growth at the Department for Work and Pensions.
+He was appointed Parliamentary Secretary for the Cabinet Office on 27 October 2022, with responsibilities including the Grenfell Tower Inquiry, the COVID-19 Inquiry, the Government Digital Service and the Central Digital and Data Office.

-On 25th February 2023, Burghart was re-adopted by the Parliamentary Selection Council of the Brentwood and Ongar Conservative Association to represent the Conservative Party, for the Brentwood and Ongar seat at the next General Election.